bjboyd02/sensibility-testbed/README.md

    - `onCreate` is the entry point to the app
    - sets up UI and handles user interaction
    - starts `PythonInterpreterService`
-   - *parts to install Seattle are currently commented out*
+   - *Seattle installation is currently commented out*
  - **Python Interpreter Service** - `com.snakei.PythonInterpreterService`
    - runs in background
    - loads native libraries (Python) and native modules (Snakei)
    - starts new thread (Android `Service`s don't run in their own thread a priori)
-   - calls its native method defined in `interpreter.c`
+   - calls its native method which is defined in `interpreter.c`
  - **Application** - `com.sensibility_testbed.SensibilityApplication`
    - Workaround to provide a static reference of the application context to Sensor Service Facades
  - **Android Manifest** - `AndroidManifest.xml`